 18. Great Danes only live 7 – 10 years on average

-The greatest tragedy of owning a Great Dane is their comparatively short lifespan.
+The greatest tragedy of owning a Great Dane is its comparatively short lifespan.
 What they lack in lifespan, they do make up for in love Although not formally documented, the oldest Great Dane I was able to locate lived to the age of 15!

 While that may not seem like a lot compared to smaller breeds, consider that it’s twice as long as the low end of their average life expectancy.
 For more information, make sure to take a look at our dedicated article on Great Dane life expectancy.